 Even though this is last on our list, it is also probably one of the most neglected steps that, in turn, lead to things like backorders and stockouts can be avoided by simply paying close attention to the generated re-order levels and inventory.

 The utilization of WES and WMS platforms can help prevent these types of backorders and delays.

-However, even if the inventory is checked, the quantity of the product should be visually inspected prior to shipping.
+Nevertheless, even if the product inventory is checked, the quantity of the product should be visually inspected before delivery.
 Additionally, any products which require multiple modes of transportation should verify order information at each transitional stage.

 Adhering to the 7 R’s of Supply Chain Management

-Customers are able to easily either validate or discredit your supply chain based upon the adherence to these 7 fundamental principles.
+Customers can validate or discredit your supply chain based on your adherence to these 7 fundamental principles.